phosxd/MC-Shard/README.md

 - `/editevent`: Edit an event.
 - `/listevents`: List all events.
 - `/eventvariables`: List all variables for an event.
 For advanced users.

+# Anti-Cheat Modules:

+## `antixray`:
+Prevents Xray from finding valueable ores.

+**Commands:**
+- `/antixray.forcespoof`: Force spoof all ores in volume.
+- `/antixray.unspoof`: Unspoof all ores in volume.
+- `/antixray.wipedm`: Delete all spoofed block data.
+Spoofed blocks will not be recoverable.

+# Other Modules:

 ## `draw`:
 Provides tools for rendering shapes in the world using particles.